gavinmdouglas/parallel_joblog_summary/README.md

 **But what about if there _are_ failed jobs?** We can create this scenario by simply adding another command to gzip a file that doesn't exist.

-Decompress file a final time:
+Decompress the files a final time:
 ```
 gunzip testfile*txt.gz
 ```